2019 Kerala Legislative Assembly by-elections

 Six assembly by-elections were held on 23 September and 21 October 2019, to the six vacant seats in the Kerala Niyamasabha which consists of 140 constituencies in total.

 By-election took place in two phases.
 The first phase was conducted on 23 September for Pala Constituency.

-The remaining 5 assembly constituencies (Manjeshwaram, Ernakulam, Aroor, Konni and Vattiyoorkavu) voted to elect their representatives on 21 October.
+The remaining 5 assembly constituencies (Manjeshwar, Ernakulam, Aroor, Konni and Vattiyoorkavu) voted to elect their representatives on 21 October.

 The counting of votes was conducted on 27 September in Pala and on 24 October in the other five constituencies.

 Schedule for the by-elections

 Pala

 The first phase by-election was held for the Pala Constituency in Kerala.

 Manjeshwaram, Ernakulam, Aroor, Konni and Vattiyoorkavu

 The second phase by-elections were held for the remaining 5 vacant assembly constituencies in Kerala.

 Electorates

-There were 11,36,616 electorates from the six Niyamasabha constituencies where the by-elections were held.
+There were 11,36,616 electorates from the 6 niyamasabha constituencies where the by-elections were held.
 Constituency wise details are given below: